epfml/getting-started/README.md

 runai logs pod_name # shows the output/logs for the job
 ```

+## What this repository does (first time access)

+- We provide a default MLO docker image `mlo/mlo:v1` that should work for most use cases.
+If you use this default image, the first time you run `csub.py`, it will create a working directory with your username inside `/mloscratch/homes`.
+Moreover, for each symlink you find the `user.yaml` file the script will create the respective file/folder inside `mloscratch` and link it to the home folder of the pod.
+This is to ensure that these files and folders are persistent across different pods.
+- The `entrypoint.sh` script is also installing conda in your scratch home folder.
+This means that you can manage your packages via conda (as you're probably used to), and the environment is shared across pods.
+- Alternatively, the bash script `utils/conda.sh` that you can find in your pod under `docker/conda.sh`, installs some packages in `utils/extra_packages.txt` in the default environment and creates an additional `torch` environment with pytorch and the packages in `utils/extra_packages.txt`.
+It's up to you to run this or manually customize your environment installation and configuration.

+## Suggested workflow:
+This is one suggested workflow that tries to maximize productivity and minimize costs -- you're free to find your own workflow, of course.
+ - CPU-only pods are cheap, approx 3 CHF/month, so we recommend creating a CPU-only machine that you can let run for the entire duration of a project and that you use for code development/debugging through VSCODE.
+ - When your code is ready and you want to run some experiments or you need to debug on GPU, you can create one or more new pods with GPU (multiple pods with 1 GPU are easier to get than one pod with multiple GPUs).
+Simply specify the command in the python launch script.
+ -  This makes sure that you kill the pod when your code/experiment is finished in order to save money.
+ -  Remember to work on mloscratch so that your code will be shared across all your pods and stored.

+## Using VSCODE
+To easily attach a VSCODE window to a pod we recommend the following steps:
+1. Install the [Kubernetes](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools) and [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extensions.
+2. From your VSCODE window, click on Kubernetes -> ic-cluster -> Workloads -> Pods, and you should be able to see all your running pods.
+3. Right-click on the pod you want to access and select `Attach Visual Studio Code`, this will start a vscode session attached to your pod.
+4. The symlinks ensure that settings and extensions are stored in `mloscratch/homes/<gaspar username>` and therefore shared across pods.

+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;

 ---
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;

 # More background on the cluster usage, RunAI and the scripts
 We go through a few more details on the cluster usage, RunAI and the scripts in this section, and provide alternative ways to use the cluster.